EthereumGasStation/ethereumgasstationserver/README.md

 ## Running

-just type `ethereumgasstationserver` to start it up.
+Just type `ethereumgasstationserver` to start it up.

+It will start a REST server that implements the following API:

-# API
+# REST API

 ## Endpoint
 `GET /info/<address>`